305 × 206 × 20 mm, 1.3 kg

 This laptop replaced my Thinkpad x120e in February 2013, mostly because the AMD E-350 processor was too slow.

 Everything seems to work.
-I replaced the disk with an SSD, and the stock battery with the smaller and lighter 4-cell battery.
+I replaced the disk with a 64 GB SSD, and the stock battery with the smaller and lighter 4-cell battery.
+In 2015 I upgraded to a Samsung 250 GB SSD.
+At the end of 2018 I replaced the battery.

 My x220 came with a Realtek wifi card, but I've never had much luck with Realtek so I replaced it with an Intel card.
 The x220 bios has a whitelist for wireless cards, in an attempt to make you buy expensive Lenovo branded cards.
 Previous Thinkpads could have the whitelist disabled by a simple program, but this one requires a new bios, which is hard to install without running MS Windows.
 I ended up finding a cheap Intel card that worked so I haven't tried the modified bios.